Armend Dallku: International career

 He scored his first goal in a FIFA World Cup 2010 qualifier against Malta on 10 September 2008.
 The match ended 3–0 to Albania, which sent them to the top of their group ahead of giant teams such as Portugal, Sweden and Denmark.

 He retired from international football on 6 March 2014 with 64 senior international caps and one goal.
 Dallku announced that he will play one last game against Kosovo, which was played on 13 November in Pristina.
 However, Dallku didn't play but was mentioned.

 Personal life

-Dallku's younger brother, Ardin (born 1 November 1994), is also a footballer who plays also as a defender and from 2012–2016 both brothers played each other at Vorskla Poltava.
+Dallku's younger brother, Ardin (born 1 November 1994), is also a footballer who plays also as a defender and from 2012 to 2016 both brothers played each other at Vorskla Poltava.